Signed in as:

 Here at Her Chickies, we’ve been working with these varieties since June 2024.

-This variety is not yet accepted by the American Bantam Association (ABA) for Silkies and neither are Satins as a breed.
-They are considered a project variety for Silkies and is working to be accepted one day.
+This variety is not yet accepted by the American Bantam Association (ABA) for Silkies.
+They are considered a project variety for Silkies and are working to be accepted one day.

 Here at Her Chickies, we have been working with this variety since July 2024.